 - Dialysis.
 Mayo Clinic offers state-of-the-art dialysis treatment, including the option for in-home dialysis.

 - Kidney transplant.
 All three Mayo Clinic campuses offer kidney transplants through the Kidney Transplant Program.
 Mayo Clinic has performed more than 10,000 kidney transplants with excellent results.

 Mayo Clinic is active in research to better understand FSGS and to test new therapies through the Nephrology Collaborative Group.
 You may have the opportunity to participate in clinical trials of experimental treatments.

 Expertise and rankings

-Mayo Clinic treats more than 600 people each year who have FSGS.
+Mayo Clinic treats nearly 300 people each year who have FSGS.
 The large number of kidney specialists (nephrologists) at Mayo Clinic allows doctors to subspecialize in specific aspects of kidney medicine, including glomerular diseases such as FSGS.